 Creating the “healthiest community in the nation” is a big goal that requires a long-term vision, strategic planning and more than a little determination to make it happen.
 But residents in west Orange County have a great team behind them, guiding every step of the way.

-BOARD CHAIR – Mark W. Griffith
+VICE CHAIR and Immediate Past Board Chair – Mark W. Griffith

 Financial Planner, Griffith Financial Services